 This book published by our good friend Jesse Pollock (Unpiano Books).
-Photography by his amazing father Arthur Pollock.
-Honored to have some copies of this book available in our store.
+This book contains photography by his amazing father Arthur Pollock.
+Honored to have some copies available in our store.
 You will have to have this one in your collection if you don't already.

 Hardcover w/ jacket